Unit for Collaboration and Development

 • Person

-Lina Berglund-Snodgrass, Operations Manager for SLU Think Tank Movium,
+Lina Berglund-Snodgrass, Operations Manager for SLU Think Tank Movium and SLU Urban Futures,

 Department of Landscape Architecture, Planning and Management

-• SLU Urban Futures is a strategic research platform that develops and strengthens SLU's interdisciplinary research, education and collaboration in sustainable urban development.
-It is one of SLU's four future platforms with the aim of promoting interdisciplinary and multidisciplinary ways of working and promoting future-oriented teaching and research.
-The platform operates across all faculties at SLU and stimulates collaboration with relevant societal actors and international networks.
+• SLU Urban Futures is a strategic future platform that develops and strengthens SLU's research, education, and collaboration in sustainable urban development.
+It is one of SLU's four future platforms, aiming to support innovative, interdisciplinary approaches and future-oriented teaching and research.
+The platform operates across all faculties at SLU and fosters collaboration with relevant societal actors and international networks.

 Activities